 The OnePlus 7T does an admirable job in the video department, especially considering its competitive pricing.
 The 48-megapixel ƒ/1.6 camera offers excellent video quality, and you have telephoto and wide-angle lenses to fall back on.
 You can shoot at up to 4K resolution at 60 FPS, or shoot 240 FPS slow-mo in reduced resolutions.
 There's no microSD support, but the internal 128GB should be plenty for most people.

 Shoot for the best

 Smartphones have become pretty incredible videography tools in recent years, and these options will serve you well, whether you're vlogging or shooting your next indie film.
 For the highest-quality, most versatile shooter around, go for the Xperia 1, which offers three great cameras, robust manual video controls through its Cinema Pro app, and shoots in a cinematic 21:9 aspect ratio with the efficient h.265 codec.

-The LG V50 is another excellent option with similarly robust manual controls, albeit with weaker cameras, with the added bonus of LG's Quad DAC and directional audio recording.
-Not everybody needs a ton of controls to shoot great video, though, and if you're looking more for a vlogging tool than a replacement for your cinema camera, the stabilized standard, telephoto, and ultra-wide cameras of the Galaxy S10+ make it your best point-and-shoot option.
+The LG G8X is another excellent option with similarly robust manual controls, albeit with weaker cameras, with the bonus of LG's Quad DAC and directional audio recording.
+Not everybody needs a ton of controls to shoot great video, though, and if you're looking more for resolution or stabilization than in-depth manual settings, the Galaxy S20 Ultra can shoot 8K video, and even pull 33MP stills from the footage — it's a fantastic point-and-shoot video option.